Dscano/QoS-Slicing/README.md

 have the same name of the files in the onos master folder.
 So you have to simply copy/paste it in the right folder.

 ## Steps to install QoS-Slice in Onos
 Before to install QoS-Slice you have to activate the VPLS application, that is included in the ONOS master distribution.
-To install and activate the QOSlicing app you have to run this command in the the Qos-Slicing folder:
+To install and activate the QoS-Slicing app you have to run this command in the the Qos-Slicing folder:

     onos-app localhost install! org.qosslice.app target/qosslice-app-2.3.0-rc3.oar